sayalideo/My-OTP-Application/README.md

 # My-OTP-Application
-This is an OTP Application using NodeJS
+This is a simple OTP Application using NodeJS

+The application is hosted using Heroku
+It can be viewed on https://my-otp-application.herokuapp.com/